bokeh/dataviz-fundamentals/README.md

 - Fork the repository and create your branch.
 - Make your changes and ensure the code follows the project's coding style.
 - Test your changes thoroughly.
+- Run:

+        pre-commit install

+  to install the pre-commit hooks locally.
+- Commit your changes.
 - Submit a pull request with a clear description of your changes.

 ## License & Code of Conduct